Becoming a Member

 What it means to become a member.

 You become part of a covenantal community.
-The covenant on the last page of this document, is an agreement on why we come together, how we will work to be with one another (and that we’ll return to the covenant when we fall short of those goals).
+The covenant is an agreement on why we come together, how we will work to be with one another (and that we’ll return to the covenant when we fall short of those goals).

 - Members share stewardship of the congregation – because we are congregationally led – not led by a central organization or hierarchy, and work to make sure UUU is strong for the next generations.